kf8a/real-time-clock/README.md

 # RtcDs3231

-Read a DS3231 real time clock module.
+Read a DS3231 real time clock module from [Nerves](http://nerves-project.org).
+Only tested on Raspberry Pi with a Sunfounder DS3231 board.

 ## Installation